 How to watch the 2023 Women's World Cup Final on TV in the UK and US

-The Women’s World Cup is reaching its climax this weekend as England take on Spain in the World Cup final on Sunday morning, not forgetting the third-place play-off between Sweden and Australia the day before.
+The Women’s World Cup is reaching its climax this weekend as England take on Spain in the World Cup final tomorrow morning.

 How to watch in the UK